 The affect misattribution procedure (AMP) is widely used to measure sensitive attitudes towards classes of stimuli, by estimating the effect that affectively charged prime images have on subsequent judgements of neutral target images.
 We test its resistance to efforts to conceal one’s attitudes, by replicating the standard AMP design while offering small incentives to conceal attitudes towards the prime images.
 We find that although the average AMP effect remains positive, it decreases significantly in magnitude.
 Moreover, this reduction in the mean AMP effect under incentives masks large heterogeneity: one subset of individuals continues to experience the "full" AMP effect, while another reduces their effect to approximately zero.
 The AMP thus appears to be resistant to efforts to conceal one’s attitudes for some individuals but is highly controllable for others.
 We further find that those individuals with high self-reported effort to avoid the influence of the prime are more often able to eliminate their AMP effect.
 We conclude by discussing possible mechanisms.

-Global progress and backsliding on gasoline taxes and subsidies. (with Michael Ross and Paasha Mahdavi).
-Nature Energy, 2017. [paper]
+Ross, M.L, Hazlett, C., & Mahdavi P. (2017).
+Global progress and backsliding on gasoline taxes and subsidies.
+Nature Energy, 2(1), 1-6. [paper]

 To reduce greenhouse gas emissions in the coming decades, many governments will have to reform their energy policies.
 These policies are dicult to measure with any precision.
 As a result, it is unclear whether progress has been made towards important energy policy reforms, such as reducing fossil fuel subsidies.
 We use new data to measure net taxes and subsidies for gasoline in almost all countries at the monthly level and find evidence of both progress and backsliding.
 From 2003 to 2015, gasoline taxes rose in 83 states but fell in 46 states.
 During the same period, the global mean gasoline tax fell by 13.3% due to faster consumption growth in countries with lower taxes.
 Our results suggest that global progress towards fossil fuel price reform has been mixed, and that many governments are failing to exploit one of the most cost-eective policy tools for limiting greenhouse gas emissions.

-KRLS: A Stata package for kernel-based regularized least squares. (with Jens Hainmueller & Jeremy Ferwerda).
-Journal of Statistical Software, 2017. [paper]
+Ferwerda, J., Hainmueller, J., Hazlett, C. (2017).
+KRLS: A Stata package for kernel-based regularized least squares.
+Journal of Statistical Software, 55(2). [paper]

 For R users, KRLS can be installed from CRAN: